Chibale, Zambia: introduction

 Chibale Zambia: introduction.
 A collage of photos.

-Chibale Zambia: introduction.
-This site is about music and related dance, text and ritual in Chibale, Zambia.
-In order to understand the articles on this site, it is necessary to have a basic understanding of Chibale daily life, social themes, history, and religion.
+Chibale, Zambia: introduction.
+This site is about music and related dance, text, and ritual in Chibale, Zambia.
+To understand the articles on this site, a basic understanding of Chibale daily life, social themes, history, and religion is necessary.
 Follow the links below to explore these topics, preferably in the order provided.

 Contents